SpicyTaco/SpicyTaco.AutoGrid/README.md

 ![Form Image](v2_gridlayout.png)<br/>
 [Sourced from the awesome WpfTutorials](http://wpftutorial.net/GridLayout.html)

-You would typically write XAML that looked like
+You would typically write XAML that looked like:

 ```xml
 <Grid>